263 pointsby pseudolus4 months ago36 comments

 I think it’s a feature of languages in general, and there’s not as much of an official ordering, but rather an ordering that performs default binding of meanings.
 In hard cases you fallback to prepositions, in light cases you just employ order.

-• stouset2 days ago
+• marssaxman4 months ago

 It’s more emergent than official.
 It’s not something I think is ever taught in school and yet everyone intuits it with high accuracy.